-25 Members' liability
+26 Members' liability

-Each member of the charitable company undertakes to contribute to the assets of the charitable company in the event of it being wound up while they are a member, or within one year after they cease to be a member, such amount as may be required, not exceeding $\pounds 10$ for the debts and liabilities contracted before they ceased to be a member.
+Each member of the charitable company undertakes to contribute to the assets of the company in the event of it being wound up while he/she is a member, or within one year after he/she ceases to be a member, such amount as may be required, not exceeding £10 for the debts and liabilities contracted before he/she ceases to be a member.

-26 Pension and similar obligations
+27 Pension and similar obligations

-The academy trust's employees belong to two principal pension schemes: the Teachers' Pension Scheme England and Wales (TPS) for academic and related staff; and the Local Government Pension Scheme (LGPS) for non-teaching staff, which is managed by Lincolnshire County Council.
+The academy trust's employees belong to two principal pension schemes: the Teachers' Pension Scheme England and Wales (TPS) for academic and related staff; and the Local Government Pension Scheme (LGPS) for non-teaching staff, which is managed by Lincolnshire Pension Fund.
 Both are multi-employer defined benefit schemes.

-The latest actuarial valuation of the TPS related to the period ended 31 March 2016 and of the LGPS 31 March 2016.
+The latest actuarial valuation of the TPS related to the period ended 31 March 2016 and of the LGPS to the period ended 31 March 2019.

-Contributions amounting to $\pounds(15,125)$ (2019 - $\pounds(16,583)$) were payable to the schemes at 31 August and are included within creditors.
+Contributions amounting to £(15,696) (2020 - £(15,125)) were payable to the schemes at 31 August and are included within creditors.